Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Constraint Extrapolation for Convex Functional Constrained Optimization

 \section{Constraint Extrapolation for Convex Functional Constrained Optimization}

-In this section, we present a novel constraint extrapolation (ConEx) method for solving problem \eqref{main-prob} in the convex setting.
-To motivate our proposed method, observe that the KKT point of \eqref{main-prob} coincides with the solution of the following saddle point problem:
+In this section, we present a novel constraint extrapolation (ConEx) method for solving problem~\eqref{main-prob} in the convex setting.
+To motivate our proposed method, consider the equivalent Lagrangian saddle point problem: Let $(x^*,y^*)$ be a \emph{saddle point} solution of \eqref{eq:saddle_pb}, then it satisfies